 Serving Suggestions

-Here are some delicious protein that would go great with this tabouli salad:
+Here are some delicious proteins that would go great with this tabouli salad:

 More Salad Recipes